1936 Group B (Soviet football championship)

 The 1936 Soviet First League spring season was the first second tier tournament of the Soviet official football competitions.
 The season started on May 22, 1936, and stretched through July 15, 1936.
 The only game between the capital's teams Stalinets and Serp i Molot took place at the Stalinets Stadium (used to stand where today Lokomotiv Stadium stands).

+Spring 1936

 Teams

 In the beginning, it was expected that Lokomotiv Tbilisi would be playing in Group B, but later they switched with Dinamo Tbilisi taking their place in the lower Group V.

 Competition format

 The winner was planned to play off against the poorest performer of the Group A. The bottom team was planned to be relegated.
 Wins were accounted for 3 points, draws - 2 points, losses - 1 point, and no-show - no points.